iimmonica/three-map/README.md

 ---

-Like @widgetjs/tree? just 🌟 star the project!
+Like three-map? just 🌟 star the project!
-[Create issues](https://github.com/daweilv/treejs/issues) if you find bug.
+[Create issues](https://github.com/iimmonica/three-map/issues) if you find bug.